Seen on:

 Indiana Athletics Celebrates the 1953 NCAA Champions

-One of the greatest Hoosiers ever, Steve Alford scored 2,438 points at Indiana and led the team to the 1987 National Championship, scoring 23 points in the title game against Syracuse.
+Steve Alford remains one of the most accomplished guards ever raised in Indiana.
+At Indiana University, he scored 2,438 points and led the Hoosiers to the 1987 national championship, scoring 23 points in the title game against Syracuse.

 Video: Steve Alford- 1987 NCAA Tourney Scoring Highlights